|

 The slaughter of Japanese troops in the water in the

-Bismarck Sea illustrates the observation that atrocity begets atrocity.
+Bismarck Sea illustrates the observation that atrocity begets

-Earlier in the battle, the crew of one of the Allied aircraft shot down
+Earlier in the battle, the crew of one of the Allied aircraft shot

-over the convoy took to their parachutes, only to be machine gunned by
+over the convoy took to their parachutes, only to be machine

 Japanese fighters.
-This was witnessed by several Allied air crew, and
+This was witnessed by several Allied air crew,

-the story rapidly spread among the units participating in the battle.
+the story rapidly spread among the units participating in the

-Numerous first-person accounts of the war against
+treatment of enemy dead.
+Numerous first-person accounts of the war

-Japan (e.g. Allen 1984, Bergerud 1996, Leckie 1962, Sledge 1981) report
+Japan (e.g. Allen 1984, Bergerud 1996, Leckie 1962, Sledge 1981)

-that Japanese troops mutilated Allied corpses, often by cutting off the
+that Japanese troops mutilated Allied corpses, often by cutting

 corpse's penis and placing in the corpse's mouth.
 Allied soldiers

-responded in kind, by removing gold teeth from Japanese corpses or by taking Japanese skulls or other body parts as souvenirs.
-Chindit
+teeth from Japanese corpses or by taking Japanese skulls or other

-commanders noticed that Nigerian troops under their command were fond
+commanders noticed that Nigerian troops under their command were

 particularly notorious incident, Life magazine

-published a picture of a young woman whose Navy officer boyfriend had
+published a picture of a young woman whose Navy officer boyfriend

 sent her the skull of a Japanese soldier.
 This provoked outrage in

 Japan and was exploited by the Japanese government for propaganda purposes.
-It also provoked outrage in the United States, and senior commanders, including Nimitz, demanded that local commanders enforce field regulations against mistreatment of enemy dead.
+It also

-However, enforcement remained spotty and penalties were rarely severe.
+However, enforcement remained spotty and penalties were rarely

-The Navy officer who sent the Japanese skull to his girlfriend received no more than a letter of reprimand.
+The Navy officer who sent the Japanese skull to his girlfriend

 In a speech to the Diet on 18 December 1941, Tojo claimed that the Americans had tortured 10 Japanese to death and shot 38 others at Davao.
 However, Tojo himself began to doubt the truth of the allegations by 23 December, suspecting that they had been manufactured by jingoistic newspaper reporters.